sccn/sccn.github.io/workshops/EEGLAB_2023_Aspet.md

 <span style="color: blue">Aspet France - 3-7 of July 2023
 </span>
-The 33rd EEGLAB Workshop will take place the Bois Perche about 2-hour by bus from Toulouse.
+The 33rd EEGLAB Workshop will take place the Bois Perche about 2 hours by chartered bus from Toulouse.
 Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 The tutorial workshop will introduce and demonstrate the use of the EEGLAB software environment and EEGLAB-linked tools for